blaquee/dll-hijack/readme.md

-# Version.dll Hijack Source Template
+# Dll Hijack Source Template

 This is a *template*.
 Copy `main_dll\src\DoPatch.sample.cpp` to `main_dll\src\DoPatch.cpp` and begin your coding there.